cgascoig/isctl/openapi/docs/GraphicsCardRelationship.md

 HasRegisteredDevice returns a boolean if a field has been set.

+### GetRunningFirmware

+`func (o *GraphicsCardRelationship) GetRunningFirmware() []FirmwareRunningFirmwareRelationship`

+GetRunningFirmware returns the RunningFirmware field if non-nil, zero value otherwise.

+### GetRunningFirmwareOk

+`func (o *GraphicsCardRelationship) GetRunningFirmwareOk() (*[]FirmwareRunningFirmwareRelationship, bool)`

+GetRunningFirmwareOk returns a tuple with the RunningFirmware field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRunningFirmware

+`func (o *GraphicsCardRelationship) SetRunningFirmware(v []FirmwareRunningFirmwareRelationship)`

+SetRunningFirmware sets RunningFirmware field to given value.

+### HasRunningFirmware

+`func (o *GraphicsCardRelationship) HasRunningFirmware() bool`

+HasRunningFirmware returns a boolean if a field has been set.

+### SetRunningFirmwareNil

+`func (o *GraphicsCardRelationship) SetRunningFirmwareNil(b bool)`

+ SetRunningFirmwareNil sets the value for RunningFirmware to be an explicit nil

+### UnsetRunningFirmware
+`func (o *GraphicsCardRelationship) UnsetRunningFirmware()`

+UnsetRunningFirmware ensures that no value is present for RunningFirmware, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)